 Every time an attendee interacts with a brand on the trade show floor, an opportunity exists for that company to influence their audience’s perception.
 As marketers focus on branding strategies in an effort to better connect with the target market, they must ensure program messaging and visual components communicate their brand’s mission and value.
 To do so, they need to integrate brand personality with exhibit design to create an exceptional branded experience in 2019.
-Here are a few suggestions to get you started for your next trade show exhibit.
+Here are a few suggestions to get you started for your next custom trade show exhibit.

 Brand personality is the way a brand behaves or communicates with its users.
 It’s basically a set of human characteristics or traits assigned or embedded within a brand.
 In a previous post, we mentioned how important colors are to your overall brand identity.
 Because people’s likeness towards a brand can be greatly persuaded by color, it’s imperative to consider brand personality based on colors that suit the characteristics of the product or company you’re trying to sell.

 How do you want your brand to be seen?
 What do you want your targets to learn about your brand?
 How do you want to educate them about brand products?
 Marketing professionals spend a significant amount of time identifying the perfect colors in their branding, often looking for colors that inspire action and create lasting emotional connections.
 Thus, the colors selected to represent your brand personality should not only compliment the overall brand identity, but should also embrace a tone that aligns with your company’s marketing strategies and goals.

 Your brand personality and voice are what allows your business to make a personal connection with your target audience.
 As you develop your brand personality, identify human personality traits to help crystallize the experience you want to deliver.
 People want to see the humanity within a business, so don’t be afraid to indulge them.